lorenzoridolfi/reproduce_porto_winner_solution/readme.md

 The processing workflow is simple.
 First I prepare the dataset in the file prepare_data.py.
 After that, I prepare the noise dataset using prepare_data_noise.py.
 The next step is to process the DAE, done in the file keras_dae.py.
 Finally, I will generate the final result in the keras_final_dae.py.
 This last program is not tuned yet and is not returning the results obtained by the winner of the competition.

 I followed the instructions from the original post and, to obtain the DAE, I only changed the optimizer from SGD to Adam to get a quicker convergence.
-For the final NN, as the results are not ok yet, I'll work on the hyperparameter tuning to improve the score.
+For the final NN, as the results are not ok yet, I'm working on the hyperparameter tuning to improve the score.

 ASSUMPTIONS MADE: